Slow Riot for New Zero Kanada

-Slow Riot for New Zero Kanada, also stylized as Slow Riot for New Zerø Kanada, is the first and only EP and second release by Godspeed You!
+Slow Riot for New Zero Kanada (stylised as Slow Riot for New Zerø Kanada) is the only EP and second release by Godspeed You!
 Black Emperor.
 It was released on the Montreal-based record label Constellation Records in 1999, and was re-released by Kranky.

 Packaging

 The EP's packaging makes only sparing reference to either the band or the EP's title: the outer packaging does not make any reference to Godspeed, but mentions them in the liner notes; the EP's title is only shown on the spine of the CD pressing.
 The song titles are not listed anywhere on the cover.

 The cardboard album case is unusual in that it opens in the opposite direction of a conventional CD case; this is due to the Hebrew text being read from right to left.